 Under the subconcession contract, we are required to make a minimum investment in Macau of MOP 4.0 billion (US\$499.2 million), including investment in fully developing Crown Macau and the City of Dreams project, by December 2010.
 According to our financial statements, we believe that the amount we have invested in developing Crown Macau and the City of Dreams project as at December 31, 2008 is in excess of the minimum investment amount criteria as set out under the subconcession contract.
 We expect to obtain the necessary Macau government confirmation of our compliance with such minimum investment amount criteria.
-If we do not receive confirmation of compliance of this minimum investment amount criteria or if we do not meet the required deadline for completing outproperties developed under the subconcession or suffer the termination of the subconcession by the Macau government.
+If we do not receive confirmation of compliance of this minimum investment amount criteria or if we do not meet the required deadline for completing other conditions in the subconcession contract, for example, due to delays in construction, we may lose the right to continue operating our properties developed under the subconcession or suffer the termination of the subconcession by the Macau government.